 If I leave my bedroom in the morning without meditating I know it’s unlikely it will get done, so I choose to meditate sitting on my bedside after a shower.

 Find one or two objects that will help you ‘get into the zone’.
-When you see these objects you feel ready to do it.
+When you see these objects you associate them with meditation and gentle discipline.
 I like using my digital sports watch as a countdown timer and a crystal gifted to me.

 When I was a military cadet our instructor was a big scary guy and as kids we would mess around.
 The moment he said ‘switch on’ was the moment we stopped and entered ‘the zone’.